Long Term Benefits need to be built on Culture

-A while back, I introduced 3 tips for managers to increase employee performance.
-But I now want to build more on the foundation and criteria rather than just simple tips (although that’s always a good place to start!).
-This article is the first of a 3 part series on Performance Management.
-So we will dig deeper to understand how it all fits together.
+I recently wrote an article on How to create a culture of Performance Excellence.
+While that article focused on the “big picture” of performance excellence, I now want to provide some specific practices and actions for managers to start building this culture.
+This article is the first of a 3 part series on implementing Performance Management.
+We will dig deeper to understand how it all fits together.
 But as this topic is often on a Managers mind, I thought I would start with ..
 How to Improve Employee Performance.

 This could be taking poor performers to satisfactory levels, average employees to high performing levels, and high performers to excellence.
 There’s always room for improvement!
 And while the responsibility to take action lies with the individual employee, there is a lot you can do as a Manager to enable this transformation and improve employee performance.